Richard Sherman (American football): College career

 After originally committing to UCLA, Sherman received an athletic scholarship to attend Stanford University, where he played for the Stanford Cardinal football team from 2006 to 2010 under head coaches Walt Harris and Jim Harbaugh.
-He began his career at Stanford as a wide receiver and led the Cardinal in receiving as a freshman in 2006 while being named an honorable mention to the Freshman All-American Team by Sporting News.
-In the 2006 season, he had 34 receptions for 581 receiving yards and three receiving touchdowns.
-He caught 47 passes over the next two years before suffering a season-ending knee injury after playing in the first four games in 2008, which became a redshirt year.
+Sherman began his career at Stanford as a wide receiver and led the Cardinal in receiving as a freshman in 2006 while being named an honorable mention to the Freshman All-American Team by Sporting News.
+In the 2006 season, he had 34 receptions for 581 yards and three touchdowns.
+Sherman caught 47 passes over the next two years before suffering a season-ending knee injury after playing in the first four games in 2008, which became a redshirt year.
 He was granted his request to switch to cornerback after his injury and made 112 tackles over his final two years, with six interceptions.
-He was part of the 2010 Stanford Cardinal team that finished 12–1, a school record.
+Sherman was part of the 2010 Stanford Cardinal team that finished 12–1, a school record.